 In 2008 Richie was named a “Rising Star” in the Texas Super Lawyer’s issue of Texas Monthly magazine.
 Richie is on the board of directors of the Texas City Attorney’s Association and serves as the Past President of the Judge Abner V. McCall American Inn of Court.
 Since 2015, Richie has chaired the Atmos Cities Steering Committee, a coalition of 165 cities served by Atmos Energy Mid-Tex Division.
 She also is a Board Alternate for the Commercial Consumer Segment of the Electric Reliability Council of Texas’s (ERCOT) Board of Directors.

-Richie serves on the board of the Waco Symphony and is a member of the Waco Rotary Club.
+Richie serves on the board of the Waco Symphony Association and is a member of the Waco Rotary Club.

 She graduated magna cum laude from Randolph-Macon Woman’s College with honors in Art History and from the Paul M. Hebert Law Center, Louisiana State University, where she was managing editor of the Louisiana Law Review.
 Richie is licensed to practice law in Texas and Louisiana and is admitted to practice law in the United States District Courts in the Northern and Southern Districts of Texas.